jdittrich/userNeedResearchBook/text/allURBook.md

 <!-- compile with  pandoc --toc -B templates/includeBefore.pandoc -A templates/includeBefore.pandoc  -s -c styles/styles.css text/allURBook.md -t html5 -o index.html-->

+# License
+This text and images (»=book«) are licensed under the terms of the [Creative Commons By 4.0](https://creativecommons.org/licenses/by/4.0/) License.

 # About this text